rackerlabs/rackspace-how-to/content/cloud-servers/launch-on-the-rackspace-cloud.md

 To view your content exactly as it will be presented to your users, you probably need to modify your local hosts file on your desktop.
-Modifying your local hosts file overrides the global Domain Name Servers (DNS), enabling you you to visit your site as it appears live on Rackspace, before you change your DNS records to point to Rackspace.
+Modifying your local hosts file overrides the global Domain Name Servers (DNS), enabling you to visit your site as it appears live on Rackspace, before you change your DNS records to point to Rackspace.
 Any current users continue to the existing site.